usubram/slack-quick-bots/README.md

 # slack-quick-bots

-Slack bot
+Slack is awesome!! and this is slack bot solution for enterprise.

 ## Why slack-quick-bots

-Slack is awesome!! slack-quick-bots is another slack bot module to help create multiple bots with minimal code.
-Basically, with 'slack-quick-bots' running in a single machine you could run multiple bots all doing different operation or pulling data from different sources.
+slack-quick-bots is another slack bot module to help create multiple bots with minimal code.
+Basically, with `slack-quick-bots` running in a single machine you could run multiple bots all doing different operation or pulling data from different sources.

+Some of the salient features

+*  Pre-defined bot command behaviors with user preferred command name.
+Pre-defined command includes data, recursive and recursive task killer command.
+*  Support multiple bot at the same channel.
+*  Auto generated help/error message.
+*  Configurable command param for great control.
+*  exciting features to follow soon.

 ## Getting Started
 Install the module with: `npm install slack-quick-bots`

 ## Step 1:

-Go to: https://my.slack.com/services/new/bot - Create a bot with a cool name!! and don't forgot to make a note of the bot token.
+Go to https://my.slack.com/services/new/bot - Create a bot with a cool name!! and don't forgot to make a note of the bot token.

 ## Step 2:

 Do `npm install slack-quick-bots` in your app.
-Set up the below `config` by defining your bots (You read it right, you can define n number of bot for different purpose with just this 3 steps) , commands and bind the data to your data source as a callback.
+Set up the below `config` by defining your bots (You read it right, you can define `n` number of bot for different purpose with just this 3 steps) , commands and bind the data to your data source as a callback.

 ## Step 3:

+To get started immediately, try [sample.js](https://github.com/usubram/slack-quick-bots/blob/master/sample.js)

 ```javascript
 var SlackBot = require('slack-quick-bots');